Student Services & Special Education

 What extracurricular activities via the school are available to my child?

-Community groups offer a variety of after school activities to students.
+Community groups offer a variety of after-school activities to students.
 Each school site offers slightly different options.
 Check at your school site to see what is available.

 What parent-to-parent resources are available?

-In addition to the annual family picnic and other events described above, the district has two CAC parent representatives that can address questions you may have.
+In addition to the annual family picnic and other events described above, the district has two CAC parent representatives that can address any questions you may have.
 See our Contacts page for their contact information.

 What summer educational programs are available to my child?

 The district offers an extended school year (ESY) program for students who qualify for this service.
-It is a 4 week, half day program, typically offered in July.
-IEP teams determine student eligibility for this service, which is designed for students who have demonstrated significant loss of skills over extended breaks.
+It is a 4 week, half-day program, typically offered in July.
+IEP teams determine student eligibility for this service, which is designed for students who have demonstrated a significant loss of skills over extended breaks.
 All students lose skills over summer break, and ESY is for students who exhibit significantly greater regression that would require significantly greater time to restore in the new school year.

 Community Resources

-Where can I get a list of current after school activities in the wider community suited to my child?
+Where can I get a list of current after-school activities in the wider community suited to my child?

 Can I post information about a good extracurricular program that my child has participated in for the benefit of other families?